-The Joint Committee's Financial Strategy and 2023/24 Budget was adopted by the Joint Committee at its meeting on 15 February 2023 sets out the foundation to achieve the improvement priorities, whilst also trying to meet the continuous increase in demand for services.
+The Joint Committee's Financial Strategy and 2024/25 Budget that was adopted by the Joint Committee at its meeting on 20 March 2024 sets out the foundation to achieve the improvement priorities, whilst also trying to meet the continuous increase in demand for services.
 The Financial Strategy is unavoidably dependent upon these priorities.
-The strategy is available at: https://www.gwegogledd.cymru/about-us/governance/joint-committee/?lang=en
+The strategy is available at: https://democracy.gwynedd.llyw.cymru/ielistdocuments.aspx?mid=5005&x=1

-2023/24 Performance
+2024/25 Performance